piiingz/tdt4140-superstudent/tdt4140-gr1824/README.md

 # Superstudent

-This is a project built as part of the subject TDT4140, spring 2018.
+This is a project built as part of the course TDT4140, spring 2018.
 Based on this [template project](https://gitlab.stud.iie.ntnu.no/tdt4140-staff/examples/blob/master/tdt4140-gr18nn/README.md), the purpose of the project is to "Plan and manage small software engineering projects and participate as designer/programmer/tester in larger software projects."
 See: [Course Information] (https://www.ntnu.edu/studies/courses/TDT4140#tab=omEmnet)

 *Superstudent* is a system that reads and classifies NMEA data.
 It